The short answer

 Escape consequences:

-- Minor escape (no incident) — bylaw fines $200–$500
+- Minor escape (no incident): bylaw fines in the $200 to $500 range

-- Calgary Animal Services impound — $75–$150 per night + license fines
+- Calgary Animal Services impound: $75 to $150 per night plus licence fines

-- Multiple incidents — severe restrictions
+- Multiple incidents: severe restrictions can follow

 Calgary lost beagle recovery protocol:

-Predatory drift — cats, small dogs, small animals
+Predatory drift: cats, small dogs, small animals

 Multi-species household considerations:

-- NEVER unsupervised in early months
+- Never unsupervised in the early months

-Howling/baying — the Beagle vocal reality
+Howling and baying: the Beagle vocal reality

-Beagles are LOUD vocal hounds.
+Beagles are loud vocal hounds.
 Bred to bay during hunts to communicate scent location.

 Prevention: